-"An employee is responsible for notifying his/her immediate supervisor of a violation or deficiency in a safe and healthful working conditions and for recommending corrective measures, if possible.
+"An employee is responsible for notifying his/her immediate supervisor of a violation or deficiency in a safe and healthful working condition and for recommending corrective measures, if possible.
 Additionally, the employee's immediate supervisor is to be notified of every injury or accident regardless of how trivial such accident may appear at that time."

-CHEMICAL HYGIENE PLAN
+2.0 CHEMICAL HYGIENE PLAN